VincentJzzz/publication-search/README.md

 Contact: zhang.vi@northeastern.edu
 # Description:
-This project is a web application helps people find medical publication from the National Library of Medicine database.
-The backend part is made with Python and Flask, which handle the server tasks.
-The frontend part is made with Vue.js and is made to well design with Ant Design.
+This project is a web application that helps users find medical publications from the National Library of Medicine database.
+The backend is developed using Python and Flask, which handle the server tasks.
+The frontend is implemented with Vue.js and uses Ant Design to optimize the user interface for a better user experience.

 # Project Structure
 - `/Backend`: Contains all the backend code, including the Flask application.